jan-brabec/microimaging_histology_DIB/README.md

 ## Landmark-based deformable coregistration (Step 3)
-* It coregisters image B (MRI) to image A (HE) by creating a deformable meshgrid over over image B (MRI) based on define landmarks.
+* It coregisters image B (MRI) to image A (H&E) by creating a deformable meshgrid over over image B (MRI) based on define landmarks.
+It also cropps image A (H&E)
 * These are defined both on both images in a way that we are certain that these landmarks are the same object in image A and B.
 * One of such examples can be sharp borders of the histology and MRI image.
 Another example are high values of mean diffusivity in MRI image and vessels on histology.
 * The landmark-based coregistration tool was written by Markus Nilsson (markus.nilsson@med.lu.se).